VBA and Office Solutions in Visual Studio Compared

 Uses code that is stored separately from the document (for document-level customizations), or in an assembly that is loaded by the application (for VSTO VSTO Add-ins).

 Works with the Office object models and VBA APIs.

 Provides access to both the Office object models and the .NET Framework APIs.

 Designed for macro recording and a simplified developer experience.

 Designed for security, easier code maintenance, and the ability to use the full Visual Studio integrated development environment (IDE).

-Works well for solutions that benefit from a very tight integration with Office applications (IDE, menus, toolbar buttons, and so on).
+Works well for solutions that benefit from a very tight integration with Office applications.

 Works well for solutions that benefit from the full resources of Visual Studio and the .NET Framework.